-Organic third party agencies
+Organic third party agencies for exporting

 Understand the role of third party agencies (TPAs) in organic exporting, the standards that must be met, and how to apply to become a TPA.